iranges package

 Defaults to “any”.

-• select (Literal['all', 'first', 'last', 'arbitrary']) – Determine what hit to choose when there are multiple hits for an interval in subject.
+Determine what hit to choose when there are multiple hits for a query range.

 • max_gap (int) – Maximum gap allowed in the overlap.
 Defaults to -1 (no gap allowed).